Kayak Point County Park: Atlantic Richfield proposals

 The plans angered local residents, who organized the Save Port Susan Committee and testified against the zoning exception during a public hearing on November 30, 1967.
 Despite the testimony, the county planning commission and the county board of commissioners approved a change in the comprehensive plan to rezone Kayak Point for the oil refinery.
 As part of the rezoning plan, Atlantic Richfield agreed to allocate 240 acre to public recreation, as well as clean up any oil spills in the area regardless of fault.
-Opponents of the oil refinery, while pleased with the spill provision, sought penalties and damages in the event of a spill and feared that further petrochemical development could follow the refinery's opening.
+Opponents of the refinery, while pleased with the spill provision, sought penalties and damages in the event of a spill and feared that further petrochemical development could follow the refinery's opening.

 In response to the rezoning, 19 members of the Save Port Susan Bay Committee filed a lawsuit against the county commissioners and planning commission on June 24, 1968.
-An additional legal challenge, coming in the form of a complaint for declaratory judgment, was filed in September by the committee questioning enforcement of the rezoning agreement's conditions on pollution control and its affects on Port Susan residents.
-On October 28, 1968, Atlantic Richfield announced that it would drop plans to build the Kayak Point refinery, instead choosing to build a refinery at Cherry Point near Bellingham, due to the delays from litigation and the immediate needs for a new refinery.
+An additional legal challenge, coming in the form of a complaint for declaratory judgment, was filed in September by the committee questioning enforcement of the rezoning agreement's conditions on pollution control and its effects on Port Susan residents.
+On October 28, 1968, Atlantic Richfield announced that it was dropping plans for the refinery at Kayak Point, instead choosing to build it at Cherry Point near Bellingham, due to the delays from litigation and the immediate needs for a new refinery.
 A similar proposal from Union Oil for a nearby site on Port Susan was defeated by the county planning commission in 1971, despite support from the Tulalip Tribes.

 The Save Port Susan Bay Committee nonetheless continued its legal challenge, seeking to revert the rezoning decision and return the area to low-density residential zoning.
 After denying Atlantic Richfield's motion to dismiss the lawsuit, a visiting judge from the King County Superior Court ruled that the county's rezone be held void over the denial of due process for local residents.
 The case was taken to the Washington Supreme Court, who ruled that the county's use of "spot zoning" was not in the area's best interest and thus void.

 Atlantic Richfield, left with 1,200 acre of remaining Kayak Point property, began design work for a master-planned community in the early 1970s.
 The planned development, consisting of 4,720 residential units housing nearly 15,000 people, hinged on the improvement on nearby roads.
 In 1979, the Snohomish County planning commission voted against the first phase of development, consisting of 109 homes, due to the inadequate states of local roads and sewer service.
 Atlantic Richfield decided to abandon its Kayak Point plans after the rejection and ultimately left its holdings undeveloped.